CHEM E 310 Material and Energy Balances

 (Law of corresponding state)

-Compressibility-factor equation of state $P\hat{V} = zRT$
+Compressibility-factor equation of state PV^=zRTP\hat{V} = zRT

-Reduced temperature $T_r = \dfrac{T}{T_c}$
+Reduced temperature Tr=TTcT_r = \dfrac{T}{T_c}

-Reduced pressure $P_r = \dfrac{P}{P_c}$
+Reduced pressure Pr=PPcP_r = \dfrac{P}{P_c}

-Ideal reduced volume $\hat{V}_r^{\text{ideal}} = \dfrac{P_c\hat{V}}{RT_c}$
+Ideal reduced volume V^rideal=PcV^RTc\hat{V}_r^{\text{ideal}} = \dfrac{P_c\hat{V}}{RT_c}

 Kay’s rule of nonideal gas mixtures